Heading into next storm system, Sacramento region still recovering from last week

 As a new round of wet weather arrives, the Sacramento region continues to deal with the impacts from last week’s heavy storms, even after having several days to dry out.

-One of the most drenched areas remains the American River Parkway, where recreational areas are submerged and the popular bike path is closed indefinitely.
-The parkway is designed to flood during heavy rain seasons, but it has been two decades since residents have seen such high water levels.
+One of the most-drenched areas remains the American River Parkway, where recreational areas are submerged and the popular bike path is closed indefinitely.
+The parkway is designed to flood during heavy rain seasons, but it has been two decades since residents have seen such high water.

-Based on state data, the American River on Friday reached its highest point since 1997 – 38.5 feet at the H Street bridge near Sacramento State.
-Flows from Folsom and Nimbus dams exceeded 83,000 cubic feet per second, an unusually large amount of water as officials hustled to make room for massive amounts of snowmelt coming from the Sierra.
+Based on state data, the American River on Friday reached its highest point since 1997 – 38.5 feet at the H Street bridge near California State University, Sacramento.
+Flows from Folsom and Nimbus dams exceeded 83,000 cubic feet per second, an unusually large amount of water as officials hustled to make room for massive amounts of melted snow from the Sierra Nevada.

 Three storm systems are headed for the Sacramento region, starting Thursday and continuing into next week, according to the National Weather Service.
 But U.S. Bureau of Reclamation officials do not believe these storms will force a similar rush of water into Folsom Lake.